Comfy Belly

 • Prepare a baking sheet with parchment paper or non-stick mat.

-• Slice the spaghetti squash in half (either direction) and place the cut side face down on the baking sheet.
-Bake for 20 minutes or until you can insert a fork in the outer skin.ย
+• Slice the spaghetti squash in across the body into a few large round disks and place them on the baking sheet.
+Trim the top and bottom so the disks lay flat.
+Bake for 20 minutes or until you can insert a fork in the center to pull apart the noodles.

 • Preheat a skillet and add the olive oil.
-Add the salt and mushrooms and stir-fry the mushrooms until lightly browned.
+Add a pinch of salt and mushrooms and sauté the mushrooms until lightly browned.
 Add the spinach and cook for another minute or until the spinach is wilted.

 • Add the cooked spaghetti squash, eggs, herbs, tomato sauce, and mushroom mixture to a large bowl and mix well with a spoon or fork.

-• Lower the oven to 350ยฐF (180ยฐC or gas mark 4) and bake the pie for 40 minutes or until the top starts to brown.
+• Lower the oven to 350°F (180°C or gas mark 4) and bake the pie for 40 minutes or until the center is soft but firm (sliceable).

 • Cool for a few minutes and slice to serve.